sciamlab/ckan-multilingual-translator/README.md

 * easy customizable
 * super easy deployment

+You can access the live demo [here](http://github.sciamlab.com/ckan-multilingual-translator)

 Dependencies
 ------------
-The tools require a properly configured and working [ckan4j-webapi](http://github.com/sciamlab/ckan4j-webapi) that provide the appropriate translation WebAPI services for a given CKAN instance
+The tools require a properly configured and working [ckan4j-webapi](http://github.com/sciamlab/ckan4j-webapi) that provide the appropriate translation WebAPI services for a given CKAN instance.
+As test you can use the endpoint: http://beta.sciamlab.com:8080/ckan4j/webapi/translate/term/ Since the apikey for that endpoint is not provided you cannot update any term

 Contribute
 ----------
 The tool is pretty stable as it has been extensivelly tested and used for www.opendatahub.it and other CKAN based catalogs.
 If you spot any issue please report on [ideas and bugs](https://github.com/sciamlab/ckan-multilingual-translator/issues)

 License
 -------